SharpBit/brawlstats/README.md

 ### Documentation
 Documentation is currently in the [docs folder](https://github.com/SharpBit/abrawlpy/tree/master/docs).
 If you see a mistake, open a [pull request](https://github.com/SharpBit/abrawlpy/pulls) with the correct fix.
 ### Misc
 If you come across an issue in the wrapper, please [create an issue](https://github.com/SharpBit/abrawlpy/issues) and I will look into it ASAP.
+If you need help or an API Key, join the API's [discord server](https://discord.gg/6FtGdX7).

 ### Examples